cjuang/sendoff-to-space/README.md

 - Delete messages older than 30 days from the SQL table
 - Google newsfeed to alert visitors about current launch information
 - Wikipedia summary of the launch

+# Questions and Answers

+## When will the page reload when the next launch will be?
+The page will refresh the next launch when a user reloads the page.
+The website is scraped every single time the `index` function is called in `application.py`.

+## What website does the launch information come from?
+Currently, the website automatically scrapes data from http://spaceflightnow.com/launch-schedule/ to give you the most current launch.

+## On the home page, where do the messages come from?
+The messages are read from a SQL table named `messages` on a database named `messages`.
+They are not taken from outside websites.